wp-plugins/collapsing-pages/readme.txt

 == HISTORY ==

+* 0.3.5 (2009/02/04)
+    * Updated internationalization support
+    * Can now exclude and auto-expand using page slug or ID
+    * Added option to make clicking on parent page expand sub-pages

+* 0.3.4 (2009/01/21)
+    * removed debugging info
+    * fixed settings panel

 * 0.3.3 (2009/01/20)
 		* now 'self' class gets attributed to <a> instead of <li>, so it doesn't apply to all subpages when a parent page is selected